ghulamghousdev/Scheduly/Documentation/complexity-analysis/Complexity Analysis.md

 After further simplifying these numbers, we have

 2d(c^2)m + 10d(c^2) + 6nc + 7(c^2) + 19c + 12d + 19

+Now we will choose the polynomial of highest order and after  droping the coeficients we will get the desired time complexity for our algorithm which is
+- O(d(c^2)m)